Budibase/website/content/blog/updates/Workspaces.md

 - **Automations:** Hundreds of new integrations and a best-in-class automation experience, making it easier to build AI-powered workflows.
 - **Forms:** Making it easier to build beautiful forms with 1st class automation support.

-Combined with Budibase's existing toolkit ( app builder, internal database, SQL GUI, REST API connector), Workspaces is our first in becoming the world’s leading workflow platform.
+Combined with Budibase's existing toolkit (app builder, internal database, SQL GUI, REST API connector), Workspaces is our first step in our quest to become the world’s leading workflow platform.

-Start exploring Workspaces today and let us know what you think.
+Start exploring Workspaces today and [let us know what you think](https://github.com/Budibase/budibase/discussions).